Aeris111/Vocabster/README.md

 ## Features
 ### Today's Menu 📖
 You can create your own icons here.
-The menu will be updated every day at 11:59:59 p.m., and there will be five items available for each day.
 Remember to feed Vocabster with the icons you've created.

 `Canvas`🖌️
 - Make good use of the _pencil_ and _eraser_ to draw your icons.
 You can redraw the entire icon using the _Reset button_ or click the _Done button_ when you are satisfied with your drawing.
 Just a reminder: if you click the _Close button_, all your drawings will be lost without any means of restoration.